Prague Castle Tickets

 The Basics

-Prague Castle is the largest castle complex in the world according to The Guinness Book of records.
-There are many ways of how to see the complex, you can be there for 1 hour or for 2 days if you would like.
+Prague Castle is the largest castle complex in the world according to The Guinness Book of Records.
+There are many ways how to see the complex, you can be there for 1 hour or 2 days if you would like.

 Do you need tickets for Prague Castle?

 You don't need a ticket to Prague Castle if you only want to visit the castle grounds.
-You need the Prague Castle Ticket if you want to visit the Castle interiors.
+You need the Prague Castle Ticket if you want to visit the Castle's interiors.

 Which Prague Castle ticket to get?